mcandre/docker-first-aid-kit/README.md

 Set `Memory` to 8 GB or higher.
 This allows Docker to use more of the available host RAM resources.

+Set `Swap` to 1 GB or higher.
+This allows Docker to use more host resources for swap space.

 Set `Virtual disk limit` to 128 GB or higher.
 This allows Docker to use more of the available host file system resources, particularly for guest /tmp operations.

 # CLEAN